ibiscp/Rocket-Lander/README.md

 Double learning
 ---------------

-One problem of DQN algorithm is presented in [@doubleQLearning] and states that the agent tends to overestimate the Q function value, due to the $max$ in the formula.
+One problem of DQN algorithm is that the agent tends to overestimate the Q function value, due to the $max$ in the formula.
 The problem is that for a given state where all the actions have the same true Q value, but the estimate is inherently noisy, the value with the highest positive error is selected and subsequently propagated further to other states.
 This leads to positive bias (value overestimation) and it severely impacts on stability of the learning algorithm.

 The solution proposed is to use two separate Q functions, one function is then used to determine the maximizing action and second to estimate its value.
 In this algorithm because the target network is being used, $Q^*$ is not completely independent of $Q$, however, it can be used to avoid this problem, changing the formula to: